 To enrich the extracurricular life of tertiary students and facilitate their all-round development, the Tertiary Education Services Office organises a wide variety of competitions and activities for them every year.
 It also works with different community groups and organisations in organising various competitions and activities related to culture, sports and professional skills.

 Through the Annual Funding Plan for Activities for Integrated Student Development, the DSEDJ supports a wide range of student activities, including those that excite students’ interests, promote all-round development of students and align with the policies of the SAR Government.
 As at 30 June 2022, 21 societies and 2 institutions had been funded to organize 74 student activities in higher education institutions.

 Disbursing Postgraduate Scholarships

-In 2020, the Government provided a MOP 3,300 allowance for textbooks and stationery to each local tertiary student studying in Macao and overseas.
+In 2021/2022 academic year, the Macao SAR Government provided a MOP 3,300 allowance for learning material to each local tertiary student studying in Macao and overseas.